Does Home Insurance Cover Sewer Line Repair and Replacement?

 Pincher's Pro Tip

-Schedule a sewer camera inspection every 3–5 years, especially if your home is over 30 years old or has large trees in the yard.
+Schedule a sewer camera inspection every 3 to 5 years, especially if your home is over 30 years old or has large trees in the yard.
 Early detection of root intrusion or pipe deterioration can save thousands in emergency repair costs.
+Trenchless repair methods like CIPP lining and pipe bursting can also cut restoration costs by 30 to 50% compared to traditional dig-and-replace.

 Smart Savings Made Simple!